apurba-striker/workflow/README.md

    npm install
    ```
 3. **.env file:**
-   There will be a .env.example file in backend folder rename it to .env and add MONGO_URI and JWT_SECRET data in it.
+   There will be a .env.example file in backend folder rename it to .env and add DATABASE_URL and JWT_SECRET data in it.

 4. **Run the development server:**
    ```bash